particle-iot/docs/src/content/reference/device-os/firmware.md

 - On the Core, this function works on pins D0, D1, A0, A1, A4, A5, A6, A7, RX and TX.
 {{/if}}

+{{#if has-stm32}}
 - On the Photon, P1 and Electron, this function works on pins D0, D1, D2, D3, A4, A5, WKP, RX and TX with a caveat: Tone timer peripheral is duplicated on two pins (A5/D2) and (A4/D3) for 7 total independent Tone outputs.
 For example: Tone may be used on A5 while D2 is used as a GPIO, or D2 for Tone while A5 is used as an analog input.
 However A5 and D2 cannot be used as independent Tone outputs at the same time.

 - Additionally on the Electron, this function works on pins B0, B1, B2, B3, C4, C5.
 - Additionally on the P1, this function works on pins P1S0, P1S1, P1S6 (note: for P1S6, the WiFi Powersave Clock should be disabled for complete control of this pin. {{#if has-backup-ram}}See [System Features](#system-features)).{{/if}}
+{{/if}}

+{{#if has-nrf52}}
+On Gen 3 Feather devices (Argon, Boron, Xenon), pins A0, A1, A2, A3, D2, D3, D4, D5, D6, and D8 can be used for tone().
+Pins are assigned a PWM group.
+Each group must share the same frequency.
+Thus you can only output 3 different frequencies at the same time.

+- Group 3: Pins D2, D3, A4, and A5.

+- Group 2: Pins A0, A1, A2, and A3.

+- Group 1: Pins D4, D5, D6, and D8.

+On the Boron SoM, pins D4, D5, D7, A0, A1, A6, and A7 can be used for PWM.
+Pins are assigned a PWM group.
+Pins are assigned a PWM group.
+Each group must share the same frequency.

+- Group 2: Pins A0, A1, A6, and A7.
+- Group 1: Pins D4, D5, and D6.

+{{/if}}

 ```C++
 // SYNTAX